matrix-org/matrix-spec-proposals/proposals/3401-group-voip.md

  * `m.intent` to describe the intended UX for handling the call.
 One of:
      * `m.ring` if the call is meant to cause the room participants devices to ring (e.g. 1:1 call or group call)
-     * `m.conference` is the call should be presented as a conference call which users in the room may connect to
+     * `m.prompt` is the call should be presented as a conference call which users in the room are prompted to connect to
      * `m.room` if the call should be presented as a voice/video channel in which the user is immediately immersed on selecting the room.
  * `m.type` to say whether the initial type of call is voice only (`m.voice`) or video (`m.video`).
 This signals the intent of the user when placing the call to the participants (i.e. "i want to have a voice call with you" or "i want to have a video call with you") and warns the receiver whether they may be expected to view video or not, and provide suitable initial UX for displaying that type of call... even if it later gets upgraded to a video call.
  * `m.terminated` if this event indicates that the call in question has finished, including the reason why.
 (A voice/video room will never terminate.) (do we need a duration, or can we figure that out from the previous state event?).
  * `m.name` as an optional human-visible label for the call (e.g. "Conference call").
- * `m.foci` as an optional list of recommended SFUs that the call initiator can recommend to users who do not want to use their own SFU (because they don't have one, or because they spot they would be the only person on their SFU for their call, and so choose to connect direct to save bandwidth).
+ * `m.foci` as an optional list of recommended SFUs that the call initiator can recommend to users who do not want to use their own SFU (because they don't have one, or because they would be the only person on their SFU for their call, and so choose to connect direct to save bandwidth).
  * The State key is a unique ID for that call.
 (We can't use the event ID, given `m.type` and `m.terminated` is mutable).
 If there are multiple non-termianted conf ID state events in the room, the client should display the most recently edited event.

 For instance: